Private Number Plates and DVLA Personalised Registrations

 From £175.
-Fast track transfer available!
+Fast Track Transfer Available!

-Suffix Number Plates - A Complete Guide
+Suffix Number Plates for Sale

-What is a Suffix Number Plate?
+What are Suffix Number Plates?

 A suffix number plate is a style of car registration used in the UK between 1963 and July 1983.
 It’s one of four number plate registration systems used in the UK.
 It uses a letter at the end of the plate to indicate the car’s year of registration.